 If you don’t have all of the equipment required in this recipe, don’t worry.
 Follow these tips:

-- A microwave can be used in place of a double boiler.
+- Double boiler: A microwave can be used in place of a double boiler.
 Melt the chocolate and butter in the microwave, in a microwave safe bowl, at 20 second intervals.
 Stir each time until fully melted.

-Brownie Bites Storage
+Mini Brownie Bites Storage

-- If you don’t want to make the full batch at once, you can freeze the brownie batter for later use.
+- Frozen brownie bites: If you don’t want to make the full batch at once, you can freeze the brownie batter for later use.
+You can also freeze the baked fudge brownie bites in a freezer bag for up to 3 months.

 More Bite Size Treats You Will Love

-If you tried this Brownie Bites Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this 🤎 Mini Brownie Bites Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 And please share the recipe!

 📋Recipe